 “I am so fortunate to have been in a high school with really good teachers and student-musicians.
 The band-community was just that: a community of friends, musicians, and people that cared for each other.
 I am so indebted to them.”

-For the better part of the last 40 years Tom has been teaching at the University of Arkansas at Little Rock, serving as Jazz Studies Coordinator for twenty years, and teaching 25+ courses, primarily in jazz studies, applied music, and music history.
+For the last 40 years Tom has been teaching at the University of Arkansas at Little Rock, serving as Jazz Studies Coordinator for twenty years, and teaching 25+ courses, primarily in jazz studies, applied music, and music history.
 He earned two music degrees from The University of Tennessee, Knoxville, where his prinicipal mentors were Bill Scarlett and Jerry Coker.
 During the 1970s he spent an eight year period as a free-lance trumpeter, touring with pop stars like The Jacksons (including Michael Jackson and Janet Jackson), Diana Ross, Lou Rawls, The Temptations, The O'Jays, Tom Jones, and The Spinners (with whom he worked under Maurice King, the Motown/International Talent Management, Inc. Music Director and former Music Director with Billie Holiday).
 He also performed with Frank Sinatra, Sammy Davis, Jr., and many others.

 "I had a musicians' union card in Atlanta and worked there a lot in the 1970s into the early 1980s.
 One memorable concert featured Frank Sinatra and Sammy Davis, Jr..
 Frank had a reputation for liking the guys in the band and he hung out with us for a while between the rehearsal and the performance.
 He was very laid back.
 For someone in my generation, who had listened to all of Frank's records, especially those with the Count Basie Orchestra, worn them out, actually, it was very cool."